awantoch/beemflow/README.md

 5. **Pluggable Tools**: JSON-Schema–based manifests, local & hub discovery
 6. **MCP Client**: **BeemFlow is a true MCP client**—it can connect to any MCP server (Node.js, Python, Go, etc.), dynamically discover tools at runtime via the `tools/list` method, and invoke them via `tools/call`, supporting both HTTP and stdio transports.
 Configure server installation, environment variables, and ports under the `mcp_servers` section of your runtime config for transparent auto-installation and startup.
 No static manifest is required for MCP tools; BeemFlow uses the schema provided by the server, or allows raw JSON if none is present.
 7. **Any Backend**: Postgres, S3, Redis, SQLite, in-memory
-8. **CLI & API**: Lint, run, serve, graph, scaffold—dev workflow optimized
+8. **CLI, API, GUI**: Lint, run, serve, graph, scaffold—dev workflow optimized

 ---